wdecoster/straglr/README.md

 # Straglr - *S*hort-*t*andem *r*epe*a*t *g*enotyping using *l*ong *r*eads

-Straglr is a tool that can be used for genome-wide scans for tandem repeat(TR) expansions or targeted genotyping using long-read alignments.
+This is a modified version of the original Straglr tool which focuses on genotyping of clinical tandem repeat(TR) expansions from targeted or whole genome long-read alignments.

 ## Installation
 Straglr is implemented in Python 3.8 and has been tested in Linux environment.